MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-support-authenticator-passkey.md

 - You can [filter for applications](~/identity/conditional-access/concept-filter-for-applications.md), and transition the policy target from **All resources (formerly 'All cloud apps')** to specific applications.
 Start with a review of applications that are used in your tenant and use filters to tag appropriate applications.

 - You can use mobile device management (MDM) and the **Require device to be marked as compliant** control.
-Microsoft Authenticator can satisfy this grant control if the device is fully managed by MDM and successfully reports as compliant.
+Microsoft Authenticator can satisfy this grant control if MDM fully manages the device and it's compliant.
 For example:

   - Condition: **All devices (Windows, Linux, macOS, Windows, Android)**
   - Targeted resource: **All resources (formerly 'All cloud apps')**